Ph.D. to the FDA: From a Student to Government Research and Regulatory Review

 Alyxandria Schubert always had a passion for math and science and merged those two subjects by pursuing a BS in bioinformatics from Loyola University Chicago (Loyola).
 After doing research in a computer science laboratory, she became interested in pursuing graduate school and wanted to use her programming knowledge to improve human health in microbiology.
 Therefore, she joined the Ph.D. program in Microbiology and Immunology at the University of Michigan, Ann Arbor (UM).
 For her dissertation, she took a bioinformatics approach to study the microbiome's influence on the colonization of Clostridium difficile, a gut microbe that causes diarrhea and severe abdominal pain.

 Just like some students, while finishing her Ph.D., Alyxandria wasn't sure if she wanted to stay in research.
 However, that all changed when a previous UM scientist was building his research program and a core team of people at the FDA and emailed her.
 He initially wanted Alyxandria to work on C. difficile, but "I didn't want to work on C. difficile anymore," Alyxandria remembered telling him.
 Alyxandria wanted to do something different while still using her bioinformatics skills.
 He later had funding for a phage therapy project combined with the opportunity to continue to study the microbiome.
 She decided to take the position as an Oak Ridge Institute for Science and Education (ORISE) Fellow at the FDA because she wanted to try something slightly different than academia and be exposed to new responsibilities within the government.
 "Being an ORISE fellow at the FDA is kind of like a postdoc but the pay is much better," she explained.
-She says that she was also drawn to the potential of the position to have an immediate and obvious impact on public health.
+She said that she was also drawn to the potential of the position to have an immediate and obvious impact on public health.
 For anyone interested in becoming an ORISE fellow, she recommends to directly contact the person who posted the ORISE position with a letter of interest so they are aware of your application.

 Academia vs. Government: What's the Difference?